Sight Savers America

 Songs for Sight events have raised over $840,000 to support activities benefiting children and young adults with low vision.
 These funds have been used to underwrite support groups providing an opportunity for children and their parents to network with other families in order to share experiences and interact with other children facing similar challenges.
 These events always include an educational, peer support and recreational component, like ice skating, overnight camping, or obstacle courses.

 In addition to support groups, funds are also used to provide electronic video magnifiers, orientation and mobility services and bioptic driving devices for eligible children whose families cannot afford these services.
-Electronic Video Magnifiers allow children to enlarge objects up to 79 times, enabling them to read, write, complete homework or see their favorite pet.
-This life-changing technology opens the world to children with visual impairment and often allows them to see their surroundings clearly for the first time.
+Electronic Video Magnifiers allow children to enlarge objects up to 131 times, enabling them to read, write, complete homework or even see their loves ones’ faces clearly for the first time.

 In an effort to improve understanding and treatment of eye diseases that can cause visual impairment, funds have been used to purchase advanced imaging technology for the study of the eye at the cellular level.